fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 </script>
 ```

-For those that aren’t natural node ninjas, let me break down how this code works.
+For those that aren’t natural code ninjas, let me break down how this code works.

 ``const searchParams = new URLSearchParams(window.location.search);``

-This above code is simply getting the parameters from the URL.
+This above code is simply getting the URL parameters from the visitor’s browser address.

 ``if (!searchParams.get('utm_source') && document.referrer) {``

-We then check to see if utm_source is *not* defined and if we are able to see the referring URL.
+We then check to see if utm_source is **not** defined and if the referring URL is available.

 ``const referrerHostname = new URL(document.referrer).hostname;``